ahawkins/hawkins.io/_posts/2011-12-04-moving_on_from_rails_part2.md

 It seems the point of the previous post has been lost in the title.
 I guess this my fault.
 I am not quitting or bashing Rails.
-I am "moving on from Rails" because it is becoming increasingly less integral to how I consturct my applications.
+I am "moving on from Rails" because it is becoming increasingly less integral to how I construct my applications.
 My applications are JSON based communicating over HTTP.
 I still use Rails for all my web based projects with different components added/removed based on the application's requirements.